dockersamples/genai-app-demo/README.md

 ## Overview

-This project is a full-stack GenAI chat application that showcases how to build a Generative AI interface with a React frontend and Go backend, connected to Llama 3.2 running on Ollama.
+This project is a full-stack GenAI chat application that showcases how to build a Generative AI interface with a React frontend and Go backend using Model Runner.

 ## Two Methods